Blog / Race for the Iron Throne

 - Didn't See That Coming: Steven argues that "honourable" characters like Eddard and Catelyn Stark failed not because they are idiots, but they failed to take into account seemingly small details which later blew up in their faces.

 - The Good Chancellor / Evil Chancellor: Steven explores and deconstructs both tropes.
 He notes that in the 300 years since the Hand of the King was introduced, you can count successful Hands who die a peaceful and natural death on one hand.
-He also notes that Ned Stark failed primarily because he did not know or exercise the powers he had as a Hand.
+He also notes that Ned Stark failed primarily because he did not understand or exercise the powers he had as a Hand.
 He notes that Ned did execute a political masterstroke in sending Beric Dondarrion to arrest Gregor Clegane, since it put the onus on Tywin to openly flout a royal banner and host and invite accusations of treason.